 Watch the above video if you don't believe me.
 This guy wore the same Wool & Prince merino dress shirt for 100 days without washing and people couldn't tell.

 ✗ Merino's Not Invincible

 I honestly and respectfully disagree with all the other blog posts out there that claim durability to be one of the benefits of merino wool.

 Sure, it's more durable than the wool sweater your granny knit for you but it isn't durable compared to whatever you're wearing now.

 You won't see many merino wool pants or sports apparel on the market and you will see a lot of holes in merino shirts' elbows because it's not that stretchy and eventually breaks.

 So while it's easily durable enough to machine wash (every 100 days or so you have to do so), you definitely shouldn't put any merino in the dryer.

 ✓ Merino Doesn't Wrinkle

-With merino, I’m assured to avoid both because the stuff doesn’t wrinkle.
+With merino, I'm assured of avoiding both because the stuff doesn't wrinkle.

 I'm going to wrinkle before my merino clothes do.